 - domain name provider

-In this step-by-step tutorial, we are going to use GoDaddy to show you how to register a domain for your WordPress site.
+In this tutorial, we are going to use GoDaddy to show you how to register a domain for your new site.
 GoDaddy’s domain registration prices are reasonable and they provide excellent domain name management and administration services and an easy-to-use domain name control panel.

 You can use whatever registrar you like, as the registration process shown in our tutorial is similar for all domain service providers.